nayefc/prefixer/README.md

 ### Prefixer:
     $ prefixer <file name> [-r]
 When running, please make sure that the file exists.
 Otherwise, a parsing error will be thrown.
 The program does not check whether the infix notation is valid or not.
 I might introduce this in a later version.
+The program does not check that the expression is a valid infix expression.
+Please make sure that you have provided a valid expression.
+Furthermore, the program will not work if you wrap the whole expresion \
+between parenthesis.

 ### Test:
     $ ./test